smguilia/overview-1/whats-new/index.md

 ## Export usage data with associated tags
 New as of: 4 April 2019

-You can now utilize our newest tagging capabilities to manage resources, usage, and costs in the exported usage report.
+You can now use our newest tagging capabilities to manage resources, usage, and costs in the exported usage report.
 When you add a tag to a resource, you can view the tag that is associated with the resource.
 In the {{site.data.keyword.cloud_notm}} console, go to **Manage**> **Billing and Usage**> **Usage**> **Export CSV**>  **Instances** to download your usage report.
 For more information on exporting tags, check out the [Export tags within your usage data to help with cost allocation](https://www.ibm.com/cloud/blog/export-your-tagged-usage-data-within-the-enhanced-ibm-cloud){: external}  blog post.

 ## Enabling public access to resources
 New as of: 25 March 2019